Mark 16 – Jesus Is Risen

 c.
 They went out and preached everywhere: This means that they didn’t remain together to bless each other, they went out.
 The followers of Jesus should come together, but they come together to properly equip them to go out and touch a needy world.

 i.
 “I do want you all to feel that it is not the end, though it may be the beginning, of Christian life to come and hear sermons.
 Scatter as widely as ever you can the blessing which you get for yourself; the moment you find the light, and realize that the world is in the dark, run away with your match, and lend somebody else a light.”
 (Spurgeon)

 d.
-The Lord working with them and confirm the word through the accompanying signs: When we go out to do the work of God, Jesus will work with us.
+The Lord working with them and confirming the word through the accompanying signs: When we go out to do the work of God, Jesus will work with us.
 The disciples did what Jesus told them to do, and Jesus then did what only He could do – the accompanying signs.

 i.
 This is an excellent pattern for ministry.
 The preaching came first and then the signs following.
 Signs are meant to follow believers, instead of believers following after signs.